-The Floral Park Historic District has played an active role in the community life of Lower Chautauqua.
-For four decades, the eight families hosted a legendary Easter Egg Hunt and Brunch for residents and neighbors.
-Today, the block regularly hosts a Chautauqua neighborhood Fourth of July picnic, a Fall Octoberfest Potluck and a Holiday Party.
+Over the years, the Floral Park Historic District has played an active role in the community life of Lower Chautauqua.
+For more than four decades, the eight families hosted an elaborate Easter Egg Hunt and Brunch for residents, their guests, and neighbors.
+The 1975 Easter Brunch menu consisted of: Bloody Marys, Baked Ham, Scrambled Eggs, Rolls, Fruit Compote, Pastry, Coffee and Hi-C.

 Site Created by Nicholas John Wharton © 2013